TOURNAMENT RULES & PROCEDURES

 competition.

-RANKING.
-The referee assigns a numerical rank to each competitor in a division
+a numerical rank to each competitor in a division and gives each competitor a

-and gives each competitor a tag with the number of their rank on it.
+tag with the number of their rank on it.
+Competitors turn these tags in to the

-the correct spaces on a bye chart (see “Push-Hands Bye Chart & Event
+scorekeeper, who records their names in the correct spaces on a bye chart (see

-Report” and “Setting Up a Bye Chart” appended to these rules).
+“Push-Hands Bye Chart & Event Report” and “Setting Up a Bye Chart” appended

 Rank competitors within divisions